| overview

 the jurisdiction of a particular nation and potentially

-involving participants from several countries?
+involving participants from several countries?who

 owns outer space (with some Pacific states, for example,